-- 8.-(1) A decision of the directors is taken in accordance with this article when all eligible directors indicate to each other by any means that they share a common view on a matter - (2) Such a decision may take the form of a resolution in writing, copies of which have been signed by each eligible director or to which each eligible director has otherwise indicated agreement in writing - (3) References in this article to eligible directors are to directors who would have been entitled to vote on the matter had it been proposed as a resolution at a directors' meeting - (4) A decision may not be taken in accordance with this article if the eligible directors would not have formed a quorum at such a meeting directors or by authorising the company secretary (if any) to give such notice
+- A decision of the directors is taken in accordance with this article when all eligible directors indicate to each other by any means that they share a common view on a metter. - (2) Such a decision may take the form of a resolution in writing, copies of which have been signed by each eligible director or to which each eligible director has otherwise indicated agreement in writing. - (3) References in this article to eligible directors are to directors who would have been entitled to vote on the matter had it been proposed as a resolution at a directors' meeting. - (4) A decision may not be taken in accordance with this article if the eligible directors would not have formed a quorum at such a meeting.